 If 'INTO dest\vars' is given, then recoded values are written into the variables specified in dest\vars, which must therefore contain a list of valid variable names.
 The number of variables in dest\vars must be the same as the number of variables in src\vars and the respective order of the variables in dest\vars corresponds to the order of src\vars.
-That is to say, recoded values whose original value came from the nth variable in src\vars will be placed into the nth variable in dest\vars.
-The source variables will be unchanged.
+That is to say, the recoded value whose original value came from the nth variable in $src\vars$ is placed into the nth variable in $dest\vars$ .
+The source variables are unchanged.
 If any mapping implies a string as its destination value, then the respective destination variable must already exist, or have been declared using STRING or another transformation.
-Numeric variables however will be automatically created if they don't already exist.
+Numeric variables however are automatically created if they don't already exist.
 The following example deals with two source variables, a and b which contain string values.
 Hence there are two destination variables v1 and v2.
-Any cases where a or b contain the values 'apple', 'pear' or 'pomegranate' will result in v1 or v2 being filled with the string 'fruit' whilst cases with 'tomato', 'lettuce' or 'carrot' will result in 'vegetable'.
-Any other values will produce the result 'unknown':
+Any cases where a or b contain the values 'apple', 'pear' or 'pomegranate' result in v1 or v2 being filled with the string 'fruit' whilst cases with 'tomato', 'lettuce' or 'carrot' result in 'vegetable'.
+Any other values produce the result 'unknown':